akirarika/milkio/docs/en/docs/typescript/index.md

 }

-export default new (class NoteList extends SyncModels.collection< NoteItemInterface, // 限制集合模型中每个条目的格式 LocalStorageDriver // 若传入驱动的接口，可获得驱动专有 Api 的代码提示
+export default new (class NoteList extends SyncModels.collection< NoteItemInterface, // restrict the format of each sub-item in the collection model LocalStorageDriver // if you pass in the driver, you can get the code hint of the driver's proprietary Api
 > {
   constructor() {
     super({